MED Panels

 Gordan Grlić-Radman

-Minister of Foreign and European Affairs
+Minister for Foreign and European Affairs, Croatia

 Miguel Ángel Moratinos